FDA to urge limits on heavy metals in baby foods, starting with arsenic and lead

 Still, he says, “a timeline helps, and it helps to have a draft; it’s still a step forward, and it builds the case for stronger legislative oversight,” adding that even draft limits will have an impact on the baby food industry.

-Kirshamoorthi says that because the European Union has established limits on these heavy metals, the largest baby food manufacturers, which sell internationally, have already had to reformulate some foods to comply with those standards.
+Krishnamoorthi says that because the European Union has established limits on these heavy metals, the largest baby food manufacturers, which sell internationally, have already had to reformulate some foods to comply with those standards.

 The FDA said in a statement that reducing levels of toxic elements in foods is complicated and that “it is crucial to ensure that measures taken to limit toxic elements in foods do not have unintended consequences — like eliminating from the marketplace foods that have significant nutritional benefits or reducing the presence of one toxic element while increasing another.”